 Each Activity Book correlates directly with lessons in the Primers.
 Three activity pages per chapter (including activity pages for reviews chapters) present mazes, word searches, and crossword puzzles as well as many other types of activities that are not easily labeled.
 These are truly challenging learning activities rather than simple busy work.
 I suspect most students will really enjoy them, but with three to select from each week, you can always skip one if it doesn't appeal to your child.

 Children chant aloud the lesson material as they work through each chapter.
 A parent/teacher needs to be present to "coach" children or make corrections as they practice their chants.
+Alternatively, children can use the DVDs (or streamed videos now available for the revised Primer A).
+You can choose either classical or ecclesiastical pronunciation videos.
+Even though ecclesiastical pronunciation can be used throughout the course, Christian content is very minimal.
 The chants are to be practiced repeatedly throughout each week.
 New material is introduced incrementally within each unit so lesson instruction on a new concept within each chapter is relatively brief.
 Students complete some written exercises within the Primer, and they discuss or answer some questions aloud.